clijockey/demo-java-app/jib.md

 * clone the repo in a place you can run Maven commands
 * have authenticated to you container registry

-If you have not already done the above steps;
+If you have not already set up for enviroment for the correct GCP project or GCR do the following;

 ```
 gcloud auth list